gautamjangidop/website-1/README.md

-# COVID Tracking Project
+### COVID-19 Tracking Project

-The COVID Tracking Project collects information from 50 U.S. states, the District of Columbia, and 5 other U.S. territories to provide the most comprehensive testing data we can collect for the novel coronavirus, SARS-CoV-2.
+The COVID-19 Tracking Project collects information from 50 U.S. states, the District of Columbia, and 5 other U.S. territories to provide the most comprehensive testing data we can collect for the novel coronavirus, SARS-CoV-2.

 This repository is for the project's **website**: https://covidtracking.com/.

-## Documentation
+### Documentation

 Additional documentation can be found [at our documentation and Storybook website](https://covid19tracking.github.io/website-docs).

-## Development
+### Development

 The website is built on [GatsbyJS](https://www.gatsbyjs.org/).
 If you are not familiar with Gatsby, we suggest checking out their [excellent documentation](hhttps://www.gatsbyjs.org/docs).